DavidAnson/markdownlint/doc/Rules.md

 Aliases: line-length

-Parameters: line_length, code_blocks, tables, headings, headers (number; default 80, boolean; default true)
+Parameters: line_length, heading_line_length, code_blocks, tables, headings, headers (number; default 80, boolean; default true)

 > If `headings` is not provided, `headers` (deprecated) will be used.

-This rule is triggered when there are lines that are longer than the configured line length (default: 80 characters).
+This rule is triggered when there are lines that are longer than the configured `line_length` (default: 80 characters).
 To fix this, split the line up into multiple lines.
+To set a different maximum length for headings, use `heading_line_length`.

 This rule has an exception where there is no whitespace beyond the configured line length.
 This allows you to still include items such as long URLs without